alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 ..         * Its normal and splice imports too
 ..         * Its quote imports needed at runtime, but not compile time
 ..
 1a.
 Module uses TH and import A

-TODO: elaborate on ``makeLenses`` as an example.
-Do we need to define the datatype and its lenses in separate modules?

 Implementation Plan